Harnessing franchise brand ambassadors

 • Build strong relationships with your brand ambassadors – keep them in the loop, keep them engaged and work with them to maximise their influence – incentives work too.

-For more resources, tips and tricks to help you build a successful enterprise, see our franchise resources.
+For more resources, tips and tricks like building "brand ambassadors" to help you build a successful enterprise, see our franchise resources.